How to Create a Headless VM on Ubuntu Using VirtualBox

 Conclusion:

-In summary, creating a headless virtual machine on VirtualBox using the command line in Ubuntu 24.04 is a straightforward process.
+So, creating a headless virtual machine on VirtualBox with the command line in Ubuntu 24.04 isn’t too complicated.
 Here are the key points to remember:

 - Preparation: Ensure VirtualBox is installed and a directory for VMs is created.